 You are encouraged to partner with Woodrow Kroll Ministries (WKM) if you believe in our mission and the integrity of our leader.
-Dr. Kroll has always insisted that servants of the Lord must have clean hands and a pure heart (Psalm 24:4).
-If you believe that Woodrow Kroll is walking blamelessly before God (Genesis 17:1) and doing worthy ministry, then you are encouraged to invest in the work of WK M. Here are the five tenets of our belief with regard to giving philosophy.
+Dr. Kroll, and now his son Timothy Kroll, has always insisted that servants of the Lord must have clean hands and a pure heart (Psalm 24:4).
+If you believe that Timothy Kroll is walking blamelessly before God (Genesis 17:1) and doing worthy ministry, then you are encouraged to invest in the work of WKM.
+Here are the five tenets of our belief with regard to giving philosophy.

 At WKM, we believe that all provision comes from God.